 As expected, the producer base of the giant kelp food web for forested areas in the CINP was diverse (Figure 4A).
 Five kelp species represented the primary conduit of fixed carbon into the system.
-The competitive dominant, the canopy-forming kelp Macrocystis pyrifera, has the highest productivity and biomass per m2 (reviewed by Foster and Schiel 1985, North 1994).
-The other 4 kelps represented stipitate sub-canopy (Eisenia arborea, Pterygophora californica) and non-stipitate low-lying forms (Dictyoneuropsis reticulata, Laminaria farlowii).
-A highly diverse non-kelp macroalgal group was also present, represented by 38 common species of brown, green, and red algae (including geniculate coralline algae) and an understudied yet ubiquitous group of crustose (non-geniculate) coralline algae (presumably Lithothamnion/Lithophyllum).
-These kelp and non-kelp macroalgae support a detrital pool that represents a trophically important conduit of fixed carbon into the food web; M. pyrifera is generally the dominant contributor of macroalgalbased phytodetritus in this system (Zobell 1971, Gerard 1976, Harrold and Reed 1985).
+The competitive dominant, the canopy-forming kelp M. pyrifera, has the highest productivity and biomass per square meter [reviewed by Foster and Schiel (1985) and North (1994)].
+The other four kelps represented stipitate subcanopy (Eisenia arborea and Pterygophora californica) and nonstipitate low-lying forms (Dictyoneuropsis reticulata and Laminaria farlowii).
+A highly diverse nonkelp macroalgal group was also present, represented by 38 common species of brown, green, and red algae (including geniculate coralline algae) and an understudied yet ubiquitous group of crustose (nongeniculate) coralline algae (presumably Lithothamnion/Lithophyllum).
+These kelp and nonkelp macroalgae support a detrital pool that represents a trophically important conduit of fixed carbon into the food web; M. pyrifera is generally the dominant contributor of macroalgal based phytodetritus in this system (Zobell 1971; Gerard 1976; Harrold and Reed 1985).

 Nine primary consumer groups were present in CINP forested areas (Figure 4A), which may seem surprising to those readers accustomed to the simple kelp-sea urchin-sea otter trophic cascade.
-Clearly, sea urchins can have an important and conspicuous role in modifying the structure of giant kelp forests (reviewed by Harrold and Pearse 1987), with large feeding aggregations of Strongylocentrotus franciscanus and S. purpuratus directly grazing all kelp and other macroalgae in their paths.
+Clearly, sea urchins can have an important and conspicuous role in modifying the structure of giant kelp forests [reviewed by Harrold and Pearse (1987)], with large feeding aggregations of Strongylocentrotus franciscanus and S. purpuratus directly grazing all kelp and other macroalgae in their paths.
 Recall that sea urchin overgrazing putatively caused all of the deforestation events in the CINP.
 However, a number of other giant kelp forest primary consumers can have quantifiable impacts on primary producer abundance.
-Species of decorator and hermit crabs (e.g. Pugettia spp. and Pagurus sp.) and two species of herbivorous fishes (Girella nigricans and Medialuna californiensis) also feed on kelps and other macroalgae (Leighton 1971, Feder et al. 1974, Hobson and Chess 2001).
-Numerous herbivorous molluscs graze directly on kelp stipes, blades and their associated epibionts (e.g. Tegula spp. and Norrisia norrisi; Watanabe 1984a, Stebbins 1986, Coyer 1987, Wakefield and Murray 1998) or occupy the benthos and feed indiscriminately on macroalgal microscopic and small macroscopic stages (e.g. Lithopoma spp.; Leighton 1971).
-Surprisingly, except for Idotea resecata, small crustaceans were not well represented by the CINP surveys, although these seemingly ubiquitous kelp forest consumers also directly graze the vegetative blades of adult kelp sporophytes and other macroalgae (Jones 1971, Coyer 1985, Graham 2002).
+Species of decorator and hermit crabs (for example, Pugettia spp. and Pagurus sp.) and two species of herbivorous fishes (Girella nigricans and Medialuna californiensis) also feed on kelps and other macroalgae (Leighton 1971; Feder and others 1974; Hobson and Chess 2001).
+Numerous herbivorous mollusks graze directly on kelp stipes, blades, and their associated epibionts [for example, Tegula spp. and Norrisia norrisi (Watanabe 1984a; Stebbins 1986; Coyer 1987; Wakefield and Murray 1998)] or occupy the benthos and feed indiscriminately on macroalgal microscopic and small macroscopic stages [for example, Lithopoma spp.
+(Leighton 1971)].
+Surprisingly, except for Idotea resecata, small crustaceans were not well represented by the CINP surveys, although these seemingly ubiquitous kelp forest consumers also directly graze the vegetative blades of adult kelp sporophytes and other macroalgae (Jones 1971; Coyer 1985; Graham 2002).